bridgecrew-perf4/notejam-infra/README.md

 - Changes app to listen on port `8080` instead of `5000`
 - Changes external resource URLs to `//` instead of insecure `http://` URLs

-Potential changes relevant to actual production but not for this sample app example:
+Missing changes relevant to actual production but not for this sample app example:

 - uWSGI or Gunicorn would be used for a production python app
 - E-mail sending would need to be fixed as we don't have SMTP on `localhost` at Cloud Run